top of page

 3. Choose the Right Contractor

 Selecting the right contractor can significantly impact your project's success.
 Research potential contractors carefully by checking reviews, asking for references, and viewing previous work.
 Look for contractors who have experience in the specific type of project you are planning.
-If you’re considering sustainable practices in your build, ensure the contractor has expertise in this arena too.
+If you’re considering sustainable practices in your build, ensure the contractor has expertise in this area too.

 During your initial meetings, ask pertinent questions.
 Things like their project management style, how they handle issues that arise, and communication preferences are essential.
 Opt for a contractor who is not only skilled but also aligns with your values and expectations.